 Students should be above reproach in their relationships in and out of school.
 This is particularly important in the area of boy-girl relationships.
 Holding hands, embracing, kissing, or any other form of physical contact is not allowed anywhere on campus.
-Couples are not permitted to be alone in an unobserved location.
 Any infraction of these policies will result in a conference with the students and parents involved.
 Appropriate disciplinary action will result, up to and including suspension or expulsion.